gnoevoy/Ecommerce_and_Web_Analytics/web_analytics.md

 GROUP BY 1, 2, 3, 4;
 ```

+#### Task 5
+Present monthly trends with conversion rate for “gsearch” alongside monthly trends for each of other channels.

 ```sql
 # Task 5
 # Calculate monthly conversion rate trends for 'gsearch' and also generate monthly trends for each of our other channels.